google/jscin/README.md

-# JsCIN: JavaScript based Common Input Method Editor (IME)
+# JsCIN: JavaScript Common INput

 For how to install or run JsCIN, please check the [user guide document](docs/USER_GUIDE.md).